The-xipher/Healthwise-Sentinel/README.md

-# HealthWise Hub
+# Healthwise Hub

-This is a Next.js application designed for post-discharge patient care management using AI-driven insights.
+## Overview
+Healthwise Sentinel is a connected care platform designed to enhance proactive healthcare management through AI-driven insights and efficient communication between patients, doctors, and administrators.
+Built with modern web technologies, the platform ensures a seamless user experience tailored to the needs of each role.

+---

 ## Getting Started